 There are various factors that can lead to fin rot, such as environmental and overcrowding.
 Environmental; the disease creeps in when the fish become accent with the environment.
 In most cases, the poor quality of water and low water temperature are driving factors for fin rot.
 Overcrowding the tank, feeding bad food or improper handling of fish are also causes of fin rot.

 Bacteria cause fin rot.
-Thus an antibacterial could be useful in the treatment of fin rot.
+Thus an antibiotics like metronidazole for fish could be useful in the treatment of fin rot.
 The disease occurs when the fish comes under stress with something in the habitat, treatment should include proper cleaning of the fish tank and water change on regular basis.
 Decide a schedule for fish food, feeding fish with high-quality vitamin is far better than overfeeding.

 - Maintain proper water parameters.